 2: Calvary crusher listed in the caps section.

-3: All of the photos, documents, books and paper items, please email me as I will sell seperate or in groups.
+3: All of the photos, documents, books and paper items are listed in the SPECIALITY EXOTIC section for sale.

 Keep in mind, these are rare items, and named to this officer and his history, and his direct involvement with Stauffenburg and family history in the July 20th plot, its not just "named" items.